 - How and when should I prepare for the test?

 Well.
 Have you taken a practice test?
 If not, let’s start there.
 Here are 10 reasons why:

 Reason 1: Because You Can

-It’s easy to begrudge practice testing, but it’s in fact a luxury and an advantage to have a dry run at a high stakes test.
+It’s normal to begrudge practice testing, but it’s in fact an advantage to have a dry run at a high stakes test.
 The experiential benefit of a full length, proctored assessment cannot be overstated.
 If students do nothing else to prepare for the ACT or SAT, they should at least work through a full exam under strict testing and timing conditions.

-Reason 2: Practice Tests Help You Get Comfortable With Discomfort
+Reason 2: Practice Tests Get You Comfortable With Discomfort

 Reason 3: Practice Tests Reduce Test Anxiety

 Once the practice test begins, students get a risk-free chance to experiment with pacing and clock management — aspects of test-taking that can’t be fully appreciated until they are felt.
 Students get an authentic taste of cognitive fatigue.
 They execute the tedious act of transcribing answers neatly and completely into small bubbles on a separate sheet.
 And, they gain direct insight into the standardized traits of the exam, such as section length and order, question types and location, and answer choice patterns.
 We see confidence improve as these unknowns become familiar and then routine.